lowRISC/opentitan/hw/ip/spi_device/dv/README.md

 ### SPI Device agent
 [spi agent](../../../dv/sv/spi_agent/README.md) is used to drive and monitor SPI items.
 There are 2 spi_agents in the testbench to serve as a SPI host and a SPI device.
-* The host agent is connected to the upstream port to drive stimulus for FW mode, TPM mode and flash mode.
+* The host agent is connected to the upstream port to drive stimulus for TPM mode and flash mode.
 * The device agent is connected to the passthrough port.
 When host sends a flash transaction with passthrough enabled, the device agent receives it and provides the return data when it's a read command.